BoyanArnaudov/Programming-Fundamentals-with-JAVA/README.md

 - Basic HTML and CSS skills
 - Working with linear data structures

-The couse starts at 9th of January 2023, but I'm going to solve the problems before its start and upload them here.
+The course starts at 9th of January 2023, but I'm going to solve the problems before its start and upload them here.